Every City in the USA

 2019 2,320,268 July 1, 2019

-What's the median income in Houston?
+What is the median household income in Houston?

 Median household income is 17% below the U.S. median ($64,813 vs $77,719); 19.9% live in poverty — 7.4 points above the 12.5% U.S. rate.